mike-harris/dotfiles/README.md

-dotfiles for OS X and Linux
+dotfiles for macOS and Linux